newrelic-experimental/browser-agent-debugger-extension/README.md

-# NRBA Injector Extension v3
+# New Relic Browser Agent Debugger Extension

 ## Overview
-The NRBA Injector Extension is a Chrome extension designed to enhance web browsing by allowing users to inject custom scripts and styles into web pages.
-This extension provides a user-friendly popup interface and integrates with Chrome DevTools for advanced functionality.
+The New Relic Browser Agent Debugger Extension is a Chrome extension designed to display debugging events emitted by the browser agent in real time.
+The project is currently *under development* but is in a state that can be used and experimented with.
+See #installation to get started with debugging browser agent events.

 ## Project Structure
 ```